 Also, you must take notice that as with a human, all dogs are different.
 What works for one dog may not work for another.

 If in doubt, check with your veterinarian.
 More so if your dog is under medication as some herbs and spices may interfere or contradict the effectiveness of the medication.

 In any case, it is important to keep your dog safe.

-In the end, can dogs eat herbs?
+In ending, can dogs eat herbs?
 I hope this article has given you the answers.
 If you have more than enough of fresh herbs for cooking, would you want to share with your canine friend?
 Besides being healthy for both yourself and your dog, there won’t be much wastage.
 Isn’t this a prudent way to utilize your fresh herbs?

 Please share your thoughts in the comments section below.
 It will be interesting to find out how you feel.